surya-de/DarkOwl-POC/README.md

 ## Assumptions
 In order to implement I have made the following assumptions-
 * A runner instance/system is available with git and aws cli configured.
-* By default I have set the rerion to `us-west-2`.
+* By default I have set the region to `us-west-2`.
+* Due to the time constraint I have used `Default VPC` for all the resources.
 * Because of time constraints I have no considered scenarios to validate data insertion after an interval to avoid data loss.
 (I will discuss more about it in the improvemen section)
 * I have assumes that we will not be inserting more that 10 items in the dynamoDb per second.